-When it comes to organization, kid’s bedrooms are difficult to crack.
-You want to keep it tidy, yes, but you also don’t want it to seem like they sleep in some sort of personality-less bubble.
-It’s all about that balance.
-But still, you need to establish routines that condition cleanliness.
-This is especially important during back-to-school season when chaos can reign supreme.
+When it comes to kids’ room organization, kids’ bedrooms are a difficult nut to crack.
+Especially when it comes to toy organizers.
+You want to keep the mayhem to a minimum, yes, but you also don’t want it to seem like they sleep in some sort of personality-less bubble.

 You know that crippling, overwhelmed feeling you get when walking into your son or daughter’s thrashed bedroom?
 They feel the same — only amplified. “[Kids] don’t notice it when they’re pulling stuff out, but trying to get it all back in is very hard on children,” Tokos says.
 The solution?
 Store excess books and clothing.
 Kids won’t notice what’s not there and, with the less in the room, there’s less to throw around.

 Keep all their toys contained in these clear, stackable drawers.